 I do agree.
 I thought of including that in my speech, but I chose not to do so because of length.
-Prime Minister’s questions is very important, not least because I came up on the ballot again this week.
+Prime Minister’s questions are very important, not least because I came up on the ballot again this week.

 The Bill would allow a commission to invite the leaders of parties not represented in Parliament if it deemed them to have popular support in the country.
 Those leaders would not be obliged to take part.
 There could have been a case in the past, for instance, for letting the UK Independence party take part, and who knows what new parties will be about at the next general election?

 If I ever get to the end of my speech, my hon.
 Friend will hear why that is not the case.

 For the debates to take place, my Bill proposes the creation a wholly independent commission to oversee them.
 The majority of Members who took part in the Westminster Hall debate on the subject—including Labour, Conservative, SNP and Plaid Cymru Members—agreed that we should have a new independent body created for the sole purpose of running these debates, which shows that there is considerable cross-party support.